NikScherm/441/FINAL/readme.md

 been useful, instead of adding images and objects manually using coordinates instead of visually through a UI.

 Anyway, I hope you enjoy this small game !

-#keybinds :
+#New keybinds :
-A-D || <- -> for left right,
+•A-D || <- -> for left right,
-W For interacting with exits
+•W For interacting with exits
-S to jump down 1 sided platforms
+•S to jump down 1 sided platforms
-X to pick up collectibles
+•E to pick up collectibles

-C to drop collectibles
+•Q to drop collectibles